The Name of All Things

 For too long, Janel’s battled the wizard alone – even betraying her ideals to bring him down.
 However, Var owns one of the world’s most powerful artefacts: the Name of All Things.
 It bestows knowledge, which Var uses to gain what he wants most.
 This is now Kihrin D’Mon – and the world may not survive the consequences.

-The Name of All Things is book two in Jenn Lyons' thrilling epic fantasy series, A Chorus of Dragons, which began with The Ruin of Kings.
+The Name of All Things is book two in Jenn Lyons' thrilling epic fantasy series, A Chorus of Dragons, which begins with The Ruin of Kings.
+Continue the action with The Memory of Souls.

 'What an extraordinary book . . . everything epic fantasy should be: rich, cruel, gorgeous, brilliant, enthralling and deeply deeply satisfying.
 I loved it' – Lev Grossman on The Ruin of Kings